Attorney Hoyt Tessener

 A Legend in the Courtroom

-Having tried over 100 cases in state and federal courts throughout North Carolina with multiple verdict awards of $1,000,000 or more1, lawyers and judges and others at home in the courtroom know Hoyt for his confidence, tenacity, and meticulous preparation.
+Admitted to practice before the United States Supreme Court and having tried over 100 cases in state and federal courts throughout North Carolina with multiple verdict awards of $1,000,000 or more,1 lawyers and judges and others know Hoyt for his confidence, tenacity, and meticulous preparation.